mclaughlinryan/Data-Clustering-Visualizer/README.md

 # Data-Clustering-Visualizer

-This is a graphical user interface application that allows the user to visualize the clustering of data through selection from several different clustering algorithms and side-by-side comparison of different clusterings.
+This is a graphical user interface application that allows the user to visualize the clustering of data through selection from several different clustering algorithms as well as side-by-side comparison of different data clusterings.

 #### Data File Format